Bouleau River: Location

-Name
+Toponymy

 The name "Bouleau" (Betula) means birch, a tree that grows in cold and temperate regions, with white bark and small leaves, whose wood is used in carpentry, cabinet making and for the manufacture of paper.

 The name was made official on 5 December 1968.

 Terrain

 The bulk of the watershed is on the rugged Laurentian Plateau, with elevations of 400–800 m.

 The highest point is in the northeast, at 906 m.

 The plateau has hills or ridges with steep slopes and is cut by valleys whose sides are over 350 m deep in places.

 Further south there is a piedmont sector about 24 km wide with altitudes from 150 to 400 m.

 The piedmont has rounded hills and wide valleys.

 The coastal plain between the piedmont and the Gulf of Saint Lawrence is no more than 6 km in width.

 It is relatively flat, sloping from 150 m inland down to 100 m along the sea, where the shoreline is formed by an escarpment almost 100 m high.

 The bedrock of the watershed, which is mostly exposed in the northern part, consists of deformed magmatic rocks.

 The north is dominated by gabbro, pyroxenite, troctolite and amphibolite.

 The south has granite, pegmatite and migmatite.

 The rocks in the south are partially covered by glacial till that is rarely more than 1 m thick.

 The coastal fringe shows the influence of the postglacial Goldthwait Sea, which left large quantities of marine clay and silt sediments.

 These have often been covered in sandy deltaic sediments.

 The valley of the Bouleau holds glaciofluvial sediments.